MASLD/MASH Biomarkers: FIB-4, ELF, PRO-C3, MRI-PDFF

 - Components: Three direct markers of extracellular matrix (ECM) turnover: Hyaluronic Acid (HA), PIIINP (N-terminal propeptide of type III collagen), and TIMP-1.

 - Roles & Features: Because it directly reflects matrix dynamics, it is significantly more robust than FIB-4.
-Having received clearance from the FDA/EMA for prognostic use, it is extensively utilized as a screening and prognostic factor in mid-to-late stage MASH trials.
+Having received De Novo marketing authorization from the FDA in 2021 (DEN200051)1, it is extensively utilized as a screening and prognostic factor in mid-to-late stage MASH trials.
+See the ELF Score complete guide for the full formula, clinical cutoffs, and MASH trial operational examples.

 - Translational Value: Fluctuations in TIMP-1 and collagen peptides can be readily tracked in mouse MASH models, making the ELF score highly translational.